DataIntellectTech/TorQ/docs/cheatsheet.md

 TorQ uses the fail fast principle (if you are going to fail, may as well do it as quickly as possible).
 This helps avoid processes starting up in inconsistent or unexpected states.
 If running a process with the -debug option, add the -stop or -trap options to stop at, or trap and continue through, start up errors.

 Code is loaded in a specific order, which can be overridden.
-To determine the order, inspect the bottom of the torq.q script (the last 50 lines or so).
+To determine the order, inspect the bottom of the torq.q script (the last 100 lines or so).
+Everythign after the switch into the root namespace is relevant.